Who Is Bill Murray?

 Murray's next move caught loyal fans off guard.
 He starred in and co-wrote an adaptation of the Somerset Maugham novel The Razor's Edge in 1984, which had been a lifelong dream.
 The hairpin turn from farce to literary drama proved too sharp, and the film was a failure.
 Murray spent the next several years away from Hollywood, only making a cameo appearance in the 1986 musical comedy Little Shop of Horrors.

 In 1998, Murray played what many believed to be one of his finest roles in Wes Anderson's Rushmore.
-As a business tycoon competing with an eccentric 15-year-old for the affections of a first grade teacher, Murray won Best Supporting Actor from both the New York Film Critics Circle and the National Society of Film Critics.
-The film's success helped put the actor back at the forefront, and Murray was added to Anderson's stable of go-to actors.
-Murray drew further exposure that year from his appearance as a sleazy lawyer in the controversial Wild Things.
+As a business tycoon competing with an eccentric 15-year-old for the affections of a first grade teacher, Murray won best supporting actor from both the New York Film Critics Circle and the National Society of Film Critics.
+The film's success helped put him back at the forefront, and Murray was added to Anderson's stable of go-to actors.
+He drew further exposure that year from his appearance as a sleazy lawyer in the controversial Wild Things.

 In 2004, Murray voiced Garfield in Fox's live-action adaptation of the comic-strip feline and teamed up yet again with director Anderson for the offbeat comedy The Life Aquatic With Steve Zissou.
-Murray then made a cameo in the Anderson film The Darjeeling Limited (2007), following that with starring turns in the comedy Get Smart and the children's adventure film City of Ember (2008).
+Murray then made a cameo in the Anderson film The Darjeeling Limited (2007), following with starring turns in the comedy Get Smart (2008) and the children's adventure film City of Ember (2008).
 In 2009, continuing his work in the realm of dramas, he starred in Jim Jarmusch's The Limits of Control.

-More recently, Murray earned rave reviews for his portrayal of Franklin D. Roosevelt in Hyde Park on Hudson (2012).
-The film follows Roosevelt's relationship with his distant cousin and confidante Margaret Stuckley (Laura Linney).
-He also reunited with Anderson for a role in Moonrise Kingdom that same year and for The Grand Budapest Hotel (2014), which featured Jude Law and Ralph Fiennes among the ensemble cast.
+Murray earned rave reviews for his portrayal of Franklin D. Roosevelt in Hyde Park on Hudson (2012), about Roosevelt's relationship with his distant cousin and confidante Margaret Stuckley (Laura Linney).
+He then reunited with Anderson for Moonrise Kingdom that same year and for The Grand Budapest Hotel (2014), which featured Jude Law and Ralph Fiennes among the ensemble cast.

-Also in 2014, Murray appeared in The Monuments Men, with George Clooney, Matt Damon and John Goodman, and earned a lead actor Golden Globe for his role in the comedy St. Vincent (2014), co-starring Melissa McCarthy and Naomi Watts.
+Also in 2014, Murray appeared in The Monuments Men, with George Clooney, Matt Damon and John Goodman, and earned a lead actor Golden Globe nomination for his role in the comedy St. Vincent, co-starring Melissa McCarthy and Naomi Watts.
 That same year he starred as Jack Kennison in the acclaimed HBO miniseries Olive Kitteridge, for which he earned his second Emmy Award.
 In 2015, Murray was seen in the comedy Rock the Kasbah portraying a music manager who starts to handle the career of an Afghani teen.